derekackworth-zz/RockPaperScissors/README.md

 # RockPaperScissors
-A WPF application that allows the user to play a multiplayer king of the hill style rock paper scissors game over a LAN network.
+WPF application that allows the user to play a multiplayer king of the hill style rock paper scissors game over a LAN network.

 ## Usage